silverstripe-archive/deploynaut/mysite/docs/en/index.md

 	$ sudo gem install capistrano --no-ri --no-rdoc

-Our implementation also relies on having multiple stages, such as dev, staging and live.
-This is supported by installing an extension to capistrano
+Our implementation relies on capistrano-multiconfig extension which provides us with the ability to have multiple projects, each with serveral configurations (stages):

-	$ sudo gem install capistrano-ext --no-ri --no-rdoc
+	$ sudo gem install capistrano-multiconfig --no-ri --no-rdoc

 ## Deploynaut installation